 New Jersey law strictly regulates and enforces child support arrangements and as such, it is very difficult to modify a child support order.
 In order to support such a request, you must demonstrate a “permanent, substantial and unanticipated” change in circumstances.
 In other words, losing your job does not necessarily justify a child support modification, because the State anticipates that your unemployed status is temporary and that you should be taking reasonable measures to find new employment as soon as possible.
 Perhaps you experience a reduction in income due to a career change.
 This is unlikely to provide grounds for a child support modification because the choice to change careers was intended, as opposed to unanticipated.

 In a recent New Jersey case, a father applied for a reduction in child support because he chose to enroll in a full-time college program.
 Although he intended to pursue greater income and employment opportunities after receiving his college degree, the State did not allow for a child support reduction because his circumstances were temporary and voluntary.
 In order to effectively support a request for a reduction in child support, you must construct a compelling case that supports your argument.
 An experienced attorney can assist you in gathering all of the necessary information, including pay stubs, tax returns, employment history, etc. to develop and present a compelling case on your behalf.

 Contact our Wayne NJ Divorce Order Change Attorneys Today

 To speak with one of our seasoned Passaic County NJ post-divorce modification attorneys, contact us today at 973-233-4396 for a free initial consultation.
-We also offer flexible appointment options at our Woodland Park offices and are conveniently located next to major highways with access to public transportation.
+We also offer flexible appointment options at our Little Falls offices and are conveniently located next to major highways with access to public transportation.